List of Big Time Rush characters: Officer Garcia

-Mr. Garcia (Erik Estrada) is Carlos father who appears in the episode Big Time Break.
-According to Carlos, he goes overboard with his job as a policeman.
-Specifically, he can be extremely fierce and overprotective when someone messes with his son.
-According to himself, he has taken sensitivity training nine times.
-He helps Carlos find his helmet, when it was stolen by "Lighting, The TV wonder dog".
-He and Sylvia are married.
+Mr. Garcia (portrayed by Erik Estrada) is a policeman and Carlos's father.
+He becomes fierce and overprotective when someone messes with his son.

 Sasha

-Natasha "Sasha" (Chelsea Ricketts) is Carlos's girlfriend hired by Gustavo to pretend to like Carlos so when they "break up" his heart will be broken and can relate and sing the break-up song better.
+Natasha "Sasha" (portrayed by Chelsea Ricketts) is Carlos's "girlfriend".
+She is hired by Gustavo to pretend to like Carlos so when they "break up" his heart will be broken and can relate and sing the break-up song better.

 Brooke Diamond

-Brooke Diamond (Lisa Rinna) is James Diamond's mom who appears in Big Time Moms.
+Brooke Diamond (portrayed by Lisa Rinna) is James Diamond's mom who appears in Big Time Moms.
 She wants to take James home so he could become the future CEO of her cosmetics company.
 It is revealed she misses him so much that Carlos's, Logan's and Kendall's mothers set up ways for her to still see James and keep in touch with him.
-She is divorced from her husband who married a woman 15 years younger.
-She is the Estée Lauder of the Midwest.
-According to Carlos, she is "part powerful, part beautiful and all terrifying".

 Marcos Del Posey

-Marcos (Carlos Alazraqui) is the Italian #1 teen photographer in the world, according to Gustavo.
+Marcos (portrayed by Carlos Alazraqui) is the Italian #1 teen photographer in the world, according to Gustavo.
 He appears in "Big Time Photo Shoot" where he takes their first photo.
 It was all good at first, until Griffin ruined a simple shot with the theme of "Space Matadors".
 However, the boys somehow got rid of him and Gustavo took the photo.
 He re-appears in Big Time Video, where he is determined to become the director of their upcoming music video "The City Is Ours".
 He eventually gets the part and is praised by Gustavo.

 Jenny Tinkler

-Jennifer "Jenny" Tinkler (Sammy Jay Wren) is the boy's clumsy hometown friend from high school in Minnesota.
+Jennifer "Jenny" Tinkler (portrayed by Sammy Jay Wren) is the boy's clumsy hometown friend from high school in Minnesota.
 She makes a brief appearance in Big Time Audition, angry at Gustavo for scolding her audition while being held and thrown out by security.
-She return to makes her major appearance in Big Time Fans.
-She is accident-prone, based on events that happened, such as causing three fires and an explosion at the Palm Woods.
-She is despised by Mr. Bitters for her actions, and was banned at the Palm Woods for life as a result.
-She came to LA because Carlos signed an autograph promising to make her dream come true.
-She took that seriously.
-At the end, she made her dream by joining a band called Death Smash, as a replacement for Johnny, who they hated.
-Jenny is shown to always be happy no matter what the trouble is.
+She returns in the episode "Big Time Fans", where she is revealed to have been banned from Palm Woods after inadvertently causing three fires and an explosion.
+Jenny ends up joining the band Death Smash as a replacement for Johnny.